agenda/agenda/README.md

 `options` is an optional argument which can overwrite the defaults.
 It can take the following:

-- `insertOnly`: `boolean` will prevent any properties from persisting if job already exists.
+- `insertOnly`: `boolean` will prevent any properties from persisting if the job already exists.
 Defaults to false.

 ```js
 job.unique({'data.type': 'active', 'data.userId': '123', nextRunAt(date)});
 job.save();
 ```

-*IMPORTANT:* To avoid high CPU usage by MongoDB, Make sure to create an index on the used fields, like: `data.type` and `data.userId` for the example above.
+*IMPORTANT:* To avoid high CPU usage by MongoDB, make sure to create an index on the used fields, like `data.type` and `data.userId` for the example above.

 ### fail(reason)

 Sets `job.attrs.failedAt` to `now`, and sets `job.attrs.failReason` to `reason`.

 Optionally, `reason` can be an error, in which case `job.attrs.failReason` will be set to `error.message`